rhdunn/opennlp-extensions/README.md

 This is a set of extensions for working with OpenNLP.
 1. [opennlp-conll](#opennlp-conll) &ndash; a collection of classes for working with CoNLL-X and CoNLL-U treebanks.
+2. [opennlp-train](#opennlp-train) &ndash; a collection of classes for training different OpenNLP models.

 ## opennlp-conll
 This is a collection of classes for working with CoNLL-X and CoNLL-U treebanks.